 How many racehorses does the Queen own?

-She owns in excess of 100 horses and is believed to have earned around £6.75m from prize money down the years.
-In 2016 alone her horses earned a combined £560,000 in prize money.
+The Queen owns in excess of 100 horses and is believed to have earned around £7m from prize money down the years.
+In 2016 alone her horses earned a combined £560,000 in prize money, a figure that was beaten in 2021 with a £584,000 reward.
 According to Sandringham’s own website, Prince Phillips has used the prize money from his winning horses to spruce up the Walled Kitchen Gardens on the Estate.

 The Queen’s appetite for bloodstock breeding has produced a long list of thoroughbred horses down the years.
 Her horses are foaled at the Royal Stud in Sandringham and trained by a variety of trainers.

 What famous racehorses has the Queen owned?